 Originating in China, acupuncture remains an ‘alternative medicine’ (meaning it is not practiced by Medical Doctors), but with more and more research into its effects, you may have already noticed that your local medical center now offers acupuncture as a treatment for a variety of ailments.

-For women, it is claimed that needles inserted into the relevant pressure points can boost blood flow to the ovaries as well as restoring the body's natural hormonal balances, making conception much more likely to occur.
+For women, it is claimed that needles inserted into the relevant pressure points can boost blood flow to the ovaries and uterus as well as restoring the body’s natural hormonal balances and therefore the menstrual cycle, making conception much more likely to occur.

 For men, it is suggested that acupuncture can actually modify the basic structure of the sperm by improving kidney health (traditional Chinese medicine claims sperm is produced by the kidneys), increasing the mobility and motility of those little swimmers.

-To understand more about how acupuncture works to improve a woman's fertility, watch the video below, which explains the process well and also shows how it is carried out.
+To understand more about how acupuncture works to improve a woman’s fertility, watch the video below, which demonstrates the process.

 Most studies carried out to date focus on the effects of acupuncture on fertility when used alongside in vitro fertilization (IVF).
 One such study published in the British Medical Journal showed a 65% increase in successful pregnancies when acupuncture was used in conjunction with IVF.
 With these sorts of figures, you’d think there was definite evidence to suggest a positive link, right?

-Unfortunately, it's not that simple.
-Other studies have shown no link whatsoever between the two and the British Fertility Society concludes that there is currently no evidence that having acupuncture or Chinese herbal medicine treatment around the time of assisted conception increases the likelihood of subsequent pregnancy.
+Unfortunately, it’s not that simple.
+Other studies have shown no link whatsoever between the two.
+The British Fertility Society even concludes that there is currently no evidence that having acupuncture or Chinese herbal medicine treatment around the time of assisted conception increases the likelihood of subsequent pregnancy.

-Overall, acupuncture is a natural method which may provide fertility assistance under certain circumstances.
-It's certainly less expensive and less invasive than medical fertility treatments so may be worth exploring as a first port of call.
+Overall, acupuncture is a natural method to improve fertility under certain circumstances.
+It’s certainly less expensive and less invasive than medical fertility treatments so may be worth exploring as a first port of call.

 Fertility Book Tips